MicrosoftDocs/windows-itpro-docs/devices/surface/enroll-and-configure-surface-devices-with-semm.md

 5. The Surface device is now enrolled in SEMM and will boot to Windows.

-You can verify that a Surface device has been successfully enrolled in SEMM by looking for **Microsoft Surface Configuration Package** in **Programs and Features**, as shown in Figure 9, or in the events stored in the **Microsoft Surface UEFI Configurator** log, found under **Applications and Services Logs** in Event Viewer, as shown in Figure 10.
+You can verify that a Surface device has been successfully enrolled in SEMM by looking for **Microsoft Surface Configuration Package** in **Programs and Features** (as shown in Figure 9), or in the events stored in the **Microsoft Surface UEFI Configurator** log, found under **Applications and Services Logs** in Event Viewer (as shown in Figure 10).

 ![Verify enrollment of Surface device in SEMM in Programs and Features](images\surface-semm-enroll-fig9.png "Verify enrollment of Surface device in SEMM in Programs and Features")